Anindita123-code/Milestone1-UCD/README_MS1.md

 3. As a user, I should be able to see the artworks of any artist (catalog)
 4. As a user I should be able to see a gist of the event’s and workshops on the home page.

-The wireframes of the pages of Arts & More are linked below for further references
+The wireframes of the pages (Desktop only) of Arts & More are linked below for further references
 ***Wireframe Link to Home Page*** [https://github.com/Anindita123-code/Milestone1-UCD/blob/master/Wireframes/AAM_HomePage.pdf]
 ***Wireframe Link to Catalog Page*** [https://github.com/Anindita123-code/Milestone1-UCD/blob/master/Wireframes/AAM_ArtistryPage.pdf]
 ***Wireframe Link to Registration Page*** [https://github.com/Anindita123-code/Milestone1-UCD/blob/master/Wireframes/AAM_BeWithUS.pdf]